What is shadow data?

 Do you know where your sensitive data lives?
 And do you have the tools and resources to manage it?
 Shadow data is a prominent yet frequently overlooked problem, but there are tools and resources to tackle it and secure your most valuable currency – your data.

-There are four major factors that have changed cloud data protection and given way to the spectre of shadow data:
+There are four major factors that have changed cloud data protection and given way to the specter of shadow data:

-2. Data protection teams have fallen behind: Today, data protection teams can’t stop developers from making changes but merely try to set guardrails to allow fewer mistakes.
+Data protection teams have fallen behind: Today, data protection teams can’t stop developers from making changes.
+They can try to set guardrails to allow fewer mistakes.
 They are relegated to a ‘catch up’ mode.
 Continually kept in the dark, they can no longer assume they know where all the data is.
 So they spend more time asking questions and hoping that policies are being followed.

 Think about where all of your data might live.
 And then think about where copies of this data may exist.
 In a typical example, you likely have the following:

-• Test Environment: Most organizations have a partial copy of their production or RDS database in a development or test environment, where developers are building applications and testing programs.
+Test environment: Most organizations have a partial copy of their production or RDS database in a development or test environment, where developers are building applications and testing programs.
 Many times developers are moving quickly and may take a snapshot of the data but fail to properly remove or secure the copied data.
-Or simply forget about it.
+Or they simply forget about it.

-• S3 Backups: You’ll also have at least one backup data store, as a means to be prepared for any breaches or damage to your production environment.
+S3 backups: You’ll also have at least one backup data store, as a means to be prepared for any breaches or damage to your production environment.
 It’s your contingency plan and it stores exact copies of your production data.
-But these are often an afterthought and less monitored therefore can mistakenly expose large amounts of data to the public.
+But these are often an afterthought and less monitored and, therefore, can mistakenly expose large amounts of data to the public.

-All of these are unique data stores in and of themselves and any of them can be a dangling S3 backup, an unlisted embedded data store, or just become a stale data store.
-The problem is, they all contain sensitive data: customer information, employee information, financial data, applications, intellectual property, etc. And most likely they’re not visible to your data protection teams.
+All of these are unique data stores in and of themselves and any of them can be a dangling S3 backup, an unlisted embedded data store, or simply a stale data store.
+The problem is, they all contain sensitive data—customer information, employee information, financial data, applications, intellectual property, etc. And, most likely, they’re not visible to your data protection teams.
 They’ve become invisible, unmanaged, and unsecured.

 Shadow data can be your biggest vulnerability.
 In a lot of cases, this data is not used anymore.
 Forgotten about or not even visible or accessible to corporate IT teams.
 On the whole, the people in your organization who should know about these stores of data don’t know about them, leaving it open prey to cybercriminals.

-In fact, most data breaches often occur in shadow data environments.
+In fact, most data breaches occur in shadow data environments.

-Take for example the very recent SEGA Europe data breach, where the massive gaming company inadvertently left users’ personal information publicly accessible on an Amazon Web Services S3 bucket.
+Take for example the SEGA Europe data breach, where the massive gaming company inadvertently left users’ personal information publicly accessible on an Amazon Web Services S3 bucket.

-The mishap left wide open for hackers and cybercriminals to dig into many of SEGA Europe’s cloud services, along with API keys to their instances of MailChimp and Steam, which provided full access to these services for anyone who found it.
+The mishap allowed hackers and cybercriminals to dig into many of SEGA Europe’s cloud services and API keys to their instances of MailChimp and Steam, which provided full access to these services for anyone who found it.

-Fortunately for SEGA, the joint efforts of SEGA’s internal security team, combined with a team of external security researchers, the mishap was discovered and access to sensitive data was contained.
+Fortunately for SEGA, the joint efforts of SEGA’s internal security team and a team of external security researchers resulted in early discovery and containment of sensitive data.

 How did this happen?
 Shadow data.
 Someone inadvertently stored secure, sensitive files in a publicly accessible AWS S3 bucket and didn’t realize the extent of vulnerability.
 It is quite easy to misconfigure an Amazon AWS bucket, and that little mistake could have cost the company irreparable damage.

-Twitter also experienced something quite similar, where, due to a ‘glitch’ that caused user’s personal information and passwords to be stored in a readable text format on their internal system, rather than disguised by their process known as “hashing”.
+X/Twitter also experienced something quite similar where, a ‘glitch’ caused users' personal information and passwords to be stored in a readable text format on their internal system, rather than disguised by their process known as “hashing”.

-The mishap caused embarrassment and scrutiny for Twitter.
-The major social platform had to publicly urge its more than 330 million users to change their passwords.
+The mishap caused embarrassment and scrutiny for X. The major social platform had to publicly urge its more than 330 million users to change their passwords.

 For many organizations, a simple breach of one of their shadow data environments could be crippling.